 Nevertheless, Marek’s leadership skills blossomed.
 “Leadership comes natural to me,” he says, “but I didn’t notice it until after I became a believer.
 I wasn’t aware of it before, maybe, because those were communist times, and people tried not to stand out.
 Everybody knew that the piece of grass standing taller than the rest got cut down first.”

-“In Communist times,” explains Gabor Grész, Campus Crusade leader in Hungary, “the system did not support raising up leaders.
+“In Communist times,” explains Gabor Grész, Cru leader in Hungary, “the system did not support raising up leaders.
 They would say, ‘You are stupid, you cannot do this, we will tell you how to live.’”
 As a result, Gabor says, leadership development in former Communist countries takes a long time.

 The next step in Marek and Ala’s journey was marriage.
-Marek wanted to work full time with Campus Crusade, but one had to be invited back then due to security reasons, and the invitation did not come.
+Marek wanted to work full time with Cru, but one had to be invited back then due to security reasons, and the invitation did not come.
 So the young couple began a family and became involved in an evangelical church while Marek worked.

 In 1990, as the walls of communism were falling, Marek was finally invited to join the ministry.
 He knew he’d been considered 4 times before, but each time was not invited.
 “This has taught me humility,” he says calmly.